Why use the AGPLv3 license?

 Only allowed in AGPL environments

-It’s a legal violation to use iText Community and our open source add-ons in a non-AGPL environment.
+It’s a legal violation to use iText Core/Community and our open source add-ons in a non-AGPL environment.

 Modifications made to the source code